 Helping every student build their future in our changing world.

-This full-day Halifax based tour will provide participants with exposure to a variety of opportunities - meeting with employers and alumni from the banking industry, financial services, and insurance.
+This half-day Halifax based tour will provide participants with exposure to a variety of opportunities - meeting with employers and alumni from the banking industry, financial services, and insurance.

 Every Friday from 12:00-1:30 PM in Room SB230 join the Job Club.

 Join us at the Sobey School of Business at Saint Mary's University on March 15th, 2019 for our First Annual Sobey School of Business Women in Capital Markets event.